robocorp/robotframework-lsp/robotframework-ls/README.md

 Configuration
 -------------

-After having `robotframework-lsp` installed, some configurations (such as specifying the python executable used for launching the Language Server or Robot Framework) may be needed.
+After having `Robot Framework Language Server` installed, some configurations (such as specifying the python executable used for launching the Language Server or Robot Framework) may be needed.